Nikko Jenkins: Trial

-In handwritten letters dated November 3, 2013, submitted to the Omaha World-Herald, prosecutors, and a judge, Jenkins said he wished to plead guilty to all counts in the four slayings and that he would protect Apophis' kingdom with "animalistic savage brutality."
+In handwritten letters dated November 3, 2013, submitted to the Omaha World-Herald, prosecutors, and a judge, Jenkins said he wished to plead guilty to all counts in the four slayings and also said he would protect Apophis' kingdom with "animalistic savage brutality."

-On February 19, 2014, Jenkins filed a federal lawsuit seeking $24.5 million from the State of Nebraska for wrongful release and stating that his claims of hearing voices from Apophis were repeatedly ignored.
-In the six-page handwritten filing, he stated that being kept in solitary confinement augmented his schizophrenia and blamed corrections officials for the four killings.
-Jenkins claimed that his problems were caused by mental illness, and that he had schizophrenia, bipolar disorder, and obsessive-compulsive disorder.
-The judge ordered a psychiatric evaluation, and a psychiatrist concluded that Jenkins had antisocial personality disorder and was feigning psychotic symptoms.
+On February 19, 2014, Jenkins filed a federal lawsuit seeking $24.5 million from the State of Nebraska for wrongful release and saying his claims of hearing voices from Apophis were repeatedly ignored.
+Jenkins claimed his problems were caused by mental illness.
+He also alleged that he had a family history for mental illness and said a doctor at Tecumseh State Prison had diagnosed him with schizophrenia, bipolar disorder, and obsessive-compulsive disorder, though Jenkins affirmed he was opposed to taking medication.
+In the six-page handwritten filing, he stated his belief that being kept in solitary confinement worsened his schizophrenia and Jenkins also blamed corrections officials for the four killings.
+Several of Jenkins' former psychiatrists were in disagreement over whether Jenkins was competent to stand trial and discussed the remaining possibility of either schizophrenia or psychopathy, although there was a general consensus the defendant could still stand trial even if a mental disorder was recognized.

-After being declared competent to stand trial (Jenkins scored 68 on an administered IQ test), the proceedings against Jenkins commenced.
+After being declared competent to stand trial, the proceedings against Jenkins commenced.
 Upon his request, Jenkins was allowed to represent himself at trial under the guidance of advisory attorneys.
-Throughout the trial, Jenkins maintained that he acts under the command of Apophis.
+Throughout the trial, Jenkins maintained he acted under the command of Apophis.
 His courtroom antics included speaking in tongues, howling, and laughing as prosecutors recounted the details of his victims' deaths.
 On April 16, 2014, Judge Peter Bataillon found Nikko Jenkins guilty of all four murders.
-Throughout his trial and imprisonments, Jenkins also engaged in self mutilation numerous times, including on his face, tongue, and groin areas that required numerous stitches.
+Throughout his trial and imprisonments, Jenkins also engaged in self mutilation numerous times, including injures to his face, tongue, and groin areas which required numerous stitches.

 Jenkins was initially scheduled to be sentenced on August 11, 2014, but the date was delayed indefinitely following a hearing held to determine his competency in understanding the death penalty proceedings against him.
 On July 29, Judge Bataillon ordered Jenkins to be housed at the Lincoln Regional Center psychiatric hospital until doctors were satisfied with his condition.
 Officials at the Regional Center refused to house Jenkins due to inadequate security, but doctors agreed to treat him at a Lincoln prison.
+While in custody, Jenkins continued to engage in self-harm and in addition to cutting, he attempted to hang himself in January 2016 and in February, he swallowed at least seven keys stolen from a correctional officer, requiring surgery.

-In May 2017, Jenkins was sentenced to death by a three-judge panel.
-He was also sentenced to an additional 450 years on weapons charges connected with the murders.
-On April 20, 2020, after filing a federal case arguing against the death penalty based off his competency and mental status, the US Supreme Court refused to hear the appeal, upholding the conviction and sentence.
+In May 2017, Jenkins was sentenced to death by a three-judge panel, which imposed four consecutive death sentences for the four murders.
+He was sentenced to an additional 450 years on weapons charges connected with the murders.
+On April 20, 2020, after filing a federal case arguing against the death penalty based on his competency and mental status, the US Supreme Court refused to hear the appeal, upholding the conviction and sentence.